SBID Helps Young Designers Develop Careers in Interior Design

 What was your favourite aspect from your time interning?

 I enjoyed each step of my involvement with the projects I worked on whilst interning with 1.61 London – from creating colour schemes, material boards, design concepts and zoning, to attending site visits.
-At each stage, paying attention to detail was key!
+At each stage, attention to detail was key!

 Did you face any challenges during this placement?

 Yes, I did face some challenges, but luckily, all the challenges reached a happy resolution.
-I didn’t know London very well when I first started the internship and beginning a new journey is always presents new challenges – for me, all the challenges that arise are worth it because it’s my dream to become a successful and experienced creative designer.
+I didn’t know London very well when I first started the internship and beginning a new journey always presents new challenges – for me, all the challenges that arise are worth it because it’s my dream to become a successful and experienced creative designer.